Adamslab/OpenSlider/README.md

 # OpenSlider
 OpenSlider is a camera slider, built with common hardware and 3D printed components.
-It's still a work in progress, so stay tuned!
+It's still a work in progress.

+The goal behind OpenSlider is to create a slider system with a wide range of motion that is affordable to build, and can be used for a variety of purposes.